Occisor/openfire-docker/README.md

 ```
 docker compose up
 ```
-After installing the container, follow the link http://you.server:9090, where `you.server` should be changed to the name or ip of your server.
+After installing the container, follow the link http://you.server:9090, where `you.server` should be changed to the name or ip of your server and perform the initial setup.
-At your discretion.
-Make sure it's working properly.
-Stop the docker compose `stop container`.
-To run in the background, use `docker compose start`.
+At your discretion stop the container `docker compose stop`, to run in the background, use `docker compose start`.